Illiterate DALL-E Learns to Compose: Experiments

 \section{Experiments}

-In experiments, we evaluate the benefits of Slot2Seq over pixel-mixture decoder in: 1) generating novel images from an arbitrary configuration of slots, 2) image reconstruction, and 3) generating novel images not belonging to the training image distribution.
-As the baseline, we compare with an unsupervised object-centric framework having a slot attention encoder like ours but using a mixture decoder for decoding instead of Slot2Seq.
-Hereafter, we refer to this model as simply Slot Attention \citep{slotattention}.
-We evaluate the models on four datasets: 3D Shapes \citep{3dshapes18}, CLEVR-Mirror which we develop from the CLEVR~\citep{clevr} dataset by adding a mirror in the scene, Shapestacks \citep{groth2018shapestacks} and Bitmoji \citep{bitmoji}.
+In experiments, we evaluate the benefits of SLATE having a transformer decoder over the traditional pixel-mixture decoder in: 1) generating novel images from arbitrary slot configurations, 2) image reconstruction, and 3) generating out-of-distribution images.
+As the baseline, we compare with an unsupervised object-centric framework having a slot attention encoder like ours but using a mixture decoder for decoding instead of transformer.
+Hereafter, we refer to this baseline as simply Slot Attention \citep{slotattention}.
+We evaluate the models on 7 datasets which contain composable objects: 3D Shapes \citep{3dshapes18}, CLEVR-Mirror which we develop from the CLEVR~\citep{clevr} dataset by adding a mirror in the scene, Shapestacks \citep{groth2018shapestacks}, Bitmoji \citep{bitmoji}, Textured MNIST, CLEVRTex \citep{karazija2021clevrtex} and CelebA.
 For brevity, we shall refer to CLEVR-Mirror as simply CLEVR.
-In each dataset, a scene can be described in terms of composable entities such as blocks, walls, floors, hair, or face.
-Our models take only raw images without any other supervision or annotations.
+The models take only raw images without any other supervision or annotations.